AminMirabd/Portfolio/README.md

 # Welcome to my Portfolio repository!

-About me, my passions and experiences.😃 Developed using React in Firebase
+About me, my passions and experiences.😃 Developed using React in Firebase.

 ## Domain is accessible through: